Vitaliy05/PythonProjects/Readme.txt

-To run this a game need to start alien_invasion.py via CMD
+To run this a game need to start alien_invasion.py via CMD/console
 >python alien_invasion.py